-Alfred E. Brady (1885-1929) from Texas, USA was part of the disaster relief effort which provided relief to genocide survivors following the burning of Smyrna.
+Alfred E. Brady (1885-1929) from Texas, USA was part of the disaster relief effort which provided assistance to genocide survivors following the Smyrna holocaust.
 According to one unconfirmed report, he was in charge of relief stations along the Mediterranean.1

 In a letter published in The Cameron Herald in December 1922, Brady describes how the Turks fired at ships that were trying to evacuate Greek refugees.
 He also said that the Turks hid refugees and hindered efforts to provide them relief.
 Brady said: